Power Generation Project

 KPUB’s rates are designed to recover the cost of serving each customer class.
 We purchase power for our customers from diverse, competitive sources to ensure the best rates possible.
 KPUB powers our customers’ homes and businesses with some of the lowest electricity rates in Texas and across the entire U.S.

 KPUB is a public power utility company, and our board and leadership team make decisions with the best interests of our customers and community in mind.
+We highly value your input and time because this organization is community-owned—we are your KPUB, and your power.

 Public Presentations

-KPUB hosted two Power Hour events to engage with our community on this topic on Thursday, August 1, 2024, 9 a.m.-10 a.m. & Thursday, August 8, 2024, 5:30-6:30 p.m..
+In addition to over 20 presentations to local community groups, KPUB hosted two Power Hour events to engage with our customers on this topic on Thursday, August 1, 2024, 9 a.m.-10 a.m. & Thursday, August 8, 2024, 5:30-6:30 p.m..
 The presentations were hosted in the KPUB Boardroom.

 If you were unable to attend, we recorded the presentations for public viewing.
 Click here to view it!